-These four verses are a bridge used by Paul in this letter, which summarizes the argument that has come before it and leads into the section of ethical imperatives that follow.
+These four verses are a bridge used by Paul in this letter It summarizes the argument that has come before and leads into the ethical imperatives that follow.
 “If” here is not a conditional word, it connects the text to the end of chapter 2, and, in that context, clearly assumes that “you have been raised.”
 The mystery of Jesus’ passion, death, and resurrection is a theme of Colossians, emphasized here by use of the word “hidden,” which is also used at 1:26 and 2:2-3.
 The Greek word used has the definite connation of “hidden in safety.”

 3:1 So if you have been raised with Christ, seek the things that are above, where Christ is, seated at the right hand of God.
 2 Set your minds on things that are above, not on things that are on earth, 3 for you have died, and your life is hidden with Christ in God.
 4 When Christ who is your life is revealed, then you also will be revealed with him in glory.

 Or this: Acts of the Apostles reading from above

 Gospel Reading: John 20:1-18

 John’s witness to the empty tomb and the experience of the risen Jesus centers on Mary Magdalene, who, on account of this story, is known as “the Apostle of the Resurrection.”
 Mary is the first to tell the other disciples, who themselves come to the tomb, but do not remain.
 Mary, in her grief, does not leave and so has the first encounter with the risen Jesus.
 Why she does not recognize him is a matter of much speculation, as well as Jesus’ admonition to her not to hold on to him.
 Whatever the meaning, Mary again becomes the first witness, “I have seen the Lord.”